Author: Alastair Dunning - page 3

 This includes

-1) From 2025, we will largely scrap our existing open access funds.
+1) From 2025, we will reduce our existing open access funds.
 These funds were established to support TU Delft authors who had no means to pay for GoldAPC publications.

 2) From 2025, we will introduce a Scholarly Communications innovation fund to support new processes and models within academic publishing